 - Students on the WWU College Place campus will be invited to move into residence halls in phases starting Friday, Sept.
 4.

 - JumpStart, the new student orientation on the College Place campus, will begin Tuesday, Sept.
 8.

 Classes on the WWU Portland campus will begin Monday, Sept.
 28, and will continue through Tuesday, Nov.
 24. Portland campus students will finish the remainder of the quarter online, concluding with online final exams Dec.
 7 to 9.

 Classes for master of social work programs on the WWU campuses in College Place and Billings and Missoula, Montana, will begin Monday, Sept.
 21, one week earlier than normal, and will conclude Nov.
 24. Students in the WWU doctor of social work program, who do much of their work online will follow the schedule outlined above for undergraduates on the main College Place campus.

-WWU employees who believe they will not be able to return to regular on-campus duties due to COVID-19 and the accompanying risks or challenges must submit an Accommodation Request Form.
-Work-from-home arrangements are not authorized outside of this process; employees must apply for an accommodation and supervisors will be consulted by the Human Resources Department when making a determination.
+WWU employees who believe they will not be able to return to regular on-campus duties due to COVID-19 and the accompanying risks or challenges, must submit an Accommodation Request form.
+Work-from-home arrangements are not authorized outside of this process.
+Employees must apply for accommodation, and supervisors will be consulted by the WWU human resources department when making a determination.

-What should WWU employees do if they or a family member have received a diagnosis of COVID-19 or have presumed or known exposure to the new coronavirus?
+What should WWU employees do if they or a family member have been diagnosed with COVID-19 or have presumed or known exposure to the coronavirus?